Pragmatists/DatafyGenerator/README.md

 ## configuration

-generator.js generates data to be inserted into datafy
+generator.js generates data to be inserted into datafy.
+Just update the generate function to return an array of some objects.

-converter.js converts the generated data to the endpoint format
+converter.js converts the generated data to the endpoint format.
+Just update the convert function to return an array of objects in the format acceptable for the datasource, as defined below.

 ```javascript
 Datafy.authData = {